 We are dedicated to the mission of the department.
 We take pride in providing courteous and quality support services to the members of our department, our university community, the public, and other law enforcement and criminal justice agencies.

 The Accreditation Division oversees all aspects of the department's Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) accreditation process.

 The Clery Division oversees all aspects of the department's Clery Report requirements.

 The Communications Division is the vital link between police and security officers, citizens, emergency medical services, fire department, public safety responders, and state/national law enforcement agencies.
 Often, they are the first line of communications between the community and the police.
 Trained and qualified dispatchers provide information to police officers and the community that is essential to campus safety.

-The Information Technology Division has two individuals with the responsibility for managing the maintenance of departmental owned hadrware, software, and other electronic information storage/retrieval and related equipment.
+The Information Technology Division has three individuals with the responsibility for managing the maintenance of departmental owned hadrware, software, and other electronic information storage/retrieval and related equipment.